WW1 British Army War Diaries

 “Operation War Diary”

 This is a major new project for the Centenary of the First World War, to create new “Citizen Historians” working together on the digitized War Diaries to gather and log the data contained within them.
+The project is being organised by the National Archives, the Imperial War Museum and Zooniverse.

 For information about how you can get involved with this exciting project visit the website: